Nanofus/novel.js/DOCUMENTATION.md

 	- `defaultScrollSpeed` - The default speed (letter interval in ms) at which text scrolls.
 If set to 0, all text appears instantly.
 	- `textSkipEnabled` - True or false.
 If disabled, text can't be skipped.
 	- `revisitSkipEnabled` - True or false.
 Should a scene's text should be automatically skipped if the scene has already been visited.
 Can be overridden on a per-scene basis.
 The bool `novelData.novel.currentScene.visited` for a scene is changed to true after the scene is left.
-	- `skipButtonShown` - True or false.
+	- `showSkipButton` - True or false.
 If enabled, a skip button is shown.
 If disabled, no button is shown.
 	- `skipWithKeyboard` - True or false.
 If enabled, the player can skip text by pressing space or enter.
 Does not work with `fastScrollWithKeyboard`.
 	- `continueWithKeyboard` - True or false.
 If enabled, the player can choose the default choice (with `name` set to `"Continue"`) by pressing space or enter.
 	- `fastScrollWithKeyboard` - True or false.
 If enabled, the player can make text scroll faster by pressing space or enter.
 Does not work with `skipWithKeyboard`.